 its most charming old quarters with enchanting traditions have turned it

 into a jewel of Tenerife North.

-It has many idyllic town nooks, rocky beach coves and countless picturesque landscapes at all levels.
+The old town of the long gone Don Martïn has many idyllic nooks, rocky beach coves and countless picturesque landscapes at all levels.
 Much of its land is agricultural on mountain slopes up to 2000m above the sea.
 Bananas and vineyards are dominant.

 The theory of the Tenerife holiday home insider is that the name San Juan de la Rambla surely derives from Rambla de Caballos of the ancient Camino Real which was part of the most important infrastructure in the early Tenerife days of sugar cane plantations in XV.
-This Rambla linked Icod El Alto with San Juan del Mal Pais now called de la Rambla.
+This Rambla is a continuation of a famous Rambla nearby that formerly linked Icod El Alto with San Juan del Mal Pais now called de la Rambla.

 This square called Plaza Doña Rosario Oramas is the heart of cultural events, such as all important markets as well as shows and celebrations of the municipality San Juan de la Rambla.

 Below see details of the trophies of historic, cultural and artistic value in 2020 which received governmental honors for its culture, 27 years ago.